 Acidity or acid reflux is a common problem that most of us face, some on a day-to-day basis.
 Most times, acidity is accompanied by gas.
 The reverse can also be true.
 The most common cause of acid reflux is the consumption of unhealthy food accompanied by alcohol and smoking.
 Food that has a lot of fat and spice results in a burning sensation in your chest, which is a common symptom of acid reflux.

 When the symptoms are mild, home remedies aid in relieving the discomfort caused by the excessive acid produced.
 You can also take control of acid reflux with few lifestyle changes.
 But if the symptoms are severe, you may need immediate medical attention.

-Acid reflux, in itself, is not a severe condition.
-But chronic acidity can cause other health problems that can damage the oesophagus.
-Acidity can be confused with other chest related problems that can be fatal.
+Acid reflux is not a severe condition.
+But chronic acidity can cause other health problems that can damage the esophagus.
+Acidity can be confused with other chest-related problems that can be fatal.
 It is advised to visit your healthcare provider if the symptoms of acidity are persistent even after taking medication.

 Frequently Asked Questions(FAQs)

 A: Acidity or acid reflux is a very common condition affecting many Indians.
 This condition is characterized by heartburn felt around the lower chest area, which is caused by stomach acid flowing back up into the food pipe.
 The common causes are unhealthy eating habits and poor lifestyle choices.